sudomateo/terraform-training/topics/language/configuration-syntax/README.md

   ami           = "ami-123456"
   instance_type = "t3.micro"

-  // This is also a single-line comment, but using `//` is not preferred. metadata_options {
+  // This is also a single-line comment, but using `//` isn't preferred. metadata_options {
     http_endpoint = "enabled"
   }